skeswa/conveyr/README.md

 ## Views
 ### Integrating with Stores
 In a Conveyr web application, Views should get all application-level state from Stores.
 This means that when Store data changes, the Views should update.
-To create this interaction, we need to _bind_ Store Fields to Views using the `notify()` function.
-Passing a React Component as an argument to `notify()` will cause Store updates to invoke `forceUpdate()` on that React Component.
+To create this interaction, we need to _bind_ Store Fields to Views using the either the `updates()` or `notifies()` function.
+Passing a React Component as an argument to `notifies()` will cause Store updates to invoke `forceUpdate()` on that React Component.
+Passing a React Component and a state variable name as arguments to `updates()` will cause Store updates to invoke `setState()` with updates for the indicated state variable.
 #### Traditional React Components
 In a traditional component, we need to put Store binding logic into the `componentDidMount()` function.
 Notice that we don't have unbind the fields fince Conveyr knows to only notify a React Component when its mounted.
 ```javascript